 Do you dream of being your own boss?
 Have you often been told you have leadership potential (AKA you like to tell people what to do)?
 Do you have the determination it takes to own a business?

 If you have the drive and determination it will take to run your own enterprise, then perhaps the life of an entrepreneur is for you.
 While entrepreneurs are now most commonly associated leaders of tech startups, you need to have an entrepreneurial spirit to successfully launch your own business.

 If you’re considering starting your own business, it simply cannot be done without knowing the basics of business administration and accounting.
 You cannot make money without knowing how to invoice clients, abiding by regulatory guidelines, and organizing yourself and the work you do professionally.

 Fortunately, this does not mean you need a business degree from a four-year university or college.
 Taking business classes at a vocational school gives you the right amount of knowledge you need without all the extra classes required by most universities, most of which have nothing to do with your career path.
 Instead, you will quickly gain the knowledge you require to be successful and get on your way to your dream of being an entrepreneur and business owner.

 Entrepreneur and ‘gig economy’ are the latest buzzwords in business and it is easy to dismiss them as irrelevant to the average person’s career goals.
 However, there are opportunities available to people that have a good idea and the motivation to succeed no matter the burden it places on your personal time.

-Those wishing to work for themselves, or starting a business from scratch, need to know the basics of all aspects of business management, administration, and accounts.
+Whether you’re wishing to work for themselves or starting a business from scratch, you need to know the basics of all aspects of business management, administration, and accounts.
 It is unlikely that in the early days you will be able to hire others to undertake those tasks for you, so a solid foundation in everyday business processes will provide a way to keep costs low while building your dream career.

 What attributes are essential for a good entrepreneur?